-The subgames $S_1$ and $S_2$ in \Cref{tbl:S1} and \Cref{tbl:S2} cover the case where a channel update is proposed by $A$, although $A$ has already signed an honest collaborative closing attempt.
-In $S_1$ the update is from channel state $(a,b)$ to $(a+p_A,b-p_A)$, whereas in $S_2$ the suggested update is $(a-p_B, b+p_B)$.
+In the following all the subgames needed for the closing game $G_c(A)$ are defined.
+The subgames $S_{1,2}$ and $S'_{1,2}$ in \Cref{tbl:S1p} cover the case where a channel update is proposed by $A$, although $A$ has already signed a collaborative closing attempt.
+In $S_1$ the closing attempt was honest, hence $y=0$ and the update is from channel state $(a,b)$ to $(a+p_A,b-p_A)$, hence $x=p_A$.
+In $S_2$ also $y=0$ the suggested update is $(a-p_B, b+p_B)$, thus $x=-p_B$.
+In $S'_{1,2}$ the closing attempt was dishonest, therefore $y=c$.
+The channel updates are as before, thus $x=p_A$ for $S'_1$ and $x=-p_B$ for $S'_2$.
+Similarly, subgames $S_{3,4}$ and $S'_{3,4}$ in \Cref{tbl:S4p} cover the case where a channel update is proposed by $B$, although $A$ has already signed a collaborative closing attempt.
+As in the first case, we have $y=0$ for the honest closing attempt in $S_{3,4}$ and $y=c$ for dishonest collaborative closing in $S'_{3,4}$.
+Further in $S_3$ and $S'_3$, the proposed update is $(a+p_A,b-p_A)$, hence $x=p_A$, whereas in $S_4$ and $S'_4$ it is $(a-p_B, b+p_B)$, thus $x=-p_B$.

-The subgames $S_1'$ and $S_2'$ in \Cref{tbl:S1p} and \Cref{tbl:S2p} are very similar to $S_1$ and $S_2$.
-They only differ in the fact, that the existing partially signed collaborative closing attempt was dishonest.
-That means, $A$ proposed an unfair split, increasing her outcome by value $c>0$.

-The next couple of subgames $S_3$ (\Cref{tbl:S3}), $S_4$ (\Cref{tbl:S4}) represent channel updates that were proposed by $B$, after $A$ tried to close the channel honestly and collaboratively.
-Similar to before, $S_3$ represents the case where $A$'s balance is increased, therefore an update from $(a,b)$ to $(a+p_A,b-p_A)$.
-The other subgame $S_4$ handles the case where the update increases $B$'s balance to a new state $(a-p_B,b+p_B)$.

-Finally, the subgames $S_3'$ and $S_4'$ in \Cref{tbl:S3p} and \Cref{tbl:S4p} handle the same situations as $S_3$ and $S_4$, except the by $A$ partially signed closing attempt is unfair and increases $A$'s outcome by $c>0$.